gatling/talks-and-tutorials/meetup/AI_Developer_Meetup/Readme.md

 npx gatling run
 ```

-If you have any problem with the application or the simulation, create an issue on this repository.
+If you have any problems with the application or the simulation, create an issue in this repository.